KelvinLi2020/P_wiki/SyntaxHighlighting.md

 ## Syntax Hightlighting in IntelliJ

-Import the following settings into IntelliJ.
+Download the zip [here]() and import it as settings into IntelliJ.
 It will add highlighting for `*.p` files using FileTypes settings.